autonomoussoftware/documentation/owners_manual/owners_manual.md

             -   Only Metronome Authors can withdraw from their TokenLocker contract, and only at the specific times above

--   New MTN minted daily
+-   New MET minted daily

-    -   Daily minted MTN distributed via public descending price auction
+    -   Daily minted MET distributed via public descending price auction

-    -   Daily minted volume at (i) 2,880 MTN per day, or (ii) an annual rate equal to 2.0000% of the then-outstanding MTN supply per year
+    -   Daily minted volume at (i) 2,880 MET per day, or (ii) an annual rate equal to 2.0000% of the then-outstanding MET supply per year

 The three core design principles of Metronome are self-governance, reliability, and portability.
 They make Metronome unique and enduring.